PeteChambers/PhotoAlbums/README.md

 #### AlbumsCollectionViewController

-- Album titles from JSONPlaceholder are loaded into the collectionview and are displayed in cells with randomly generated colour gradients
+- Album titles from JSONPlaceholder are loaded into the collection view and are displayed in cells with randomly generated colour gradients

-- The search bar can be used to filter the list of albums by title.
+- The search bar at the top of the view can be used to filter the list of albums by title.

 - A successful search will return an album with an exact matching title.